-Safety Assure is a simple but powerful OSHA recordkeeping software that helps organizations and safety professionals streamline OSHA compliance and reduce the administrative burden using their smartphones.
+Safety Assure is a simple but powerful OSHA recordkeeping software that helps organizations and safety professionals streamline OSHA compliance and reduce the administrative burden of using their smartphones.
 With a host of useful modules, Safety Assure can help reduce workplace incidents, improve compliance efforts, and boost the bottom lines.
-It helps conduct training sessions, reduce paperwork, and keeps everything in a centralized location.
+It helps conduct training sessions, reduces paperwork, and keeps everything in a centralized location.

 Employees can help reduce workplace incidents, accidents, and near misses by using the application’s incident reporting tool right from their smartphones.
-Safety Assure helps reduce response times, identify common areas or scenarios that generate injuries, and helps the management implement corrective actions.
+Safety Assure helps reduce response times, identify common areas or scenarios that generate injuries, and help the management implement corrective actions.
 Streamline OSHA compliance, reduce unnecessary costs, and minimize workplace injuries with Safety Assure.